+Erin Brûlé from the Timmins & District Humane Society with Princess.
+To help reunite lost pets, the humane society is offering microchipping services.
 "At times, especially in the spring months, we see a lot of strays come in.
 It's difficult on the animals and it can get stressful for staff and volunteers because the shelter gets so full," says Santamaria.
 "We know it's going to take a bit of time before we get to the point where the bulk of our strays coming in are chipped, but we're hoping to get there."
-Stratford-Perth Humane Society opens spay/neuter services to the public To do its part to help control pet overpopulation, the Stratford-Perth Humane Society has opened a public high-volume, self-sustaining spay/neuter clinic.
 The new spay/neuter services are offered on site at Stratford-Perth Humane Society, which has had its own program in place since 2016 to "fix" shelter animals before they were placed up for adoption.
 Now those services are open to the public and rescue groups, regardless of geography or income level.
 The clinic will offer vaccines, flea treatment and microchip services with spay/neuter procedures for cats and dogs.
 "With it being primarily a rural community, we recognize that there's a higher population of un-spayed un-neutered pets, beyond even feral animals," says Kathrin Delutis, Executive Director of the